 entrepreneur-led solutions that can help you transform your team."

-In terms of topics for us, I believe I have experience
+I believe I have experience and fresh

-and fresh perspectives on these things in particular:
+perspectives on these things in particular:

 1) Why empathy helps drive innovation (and sharpens the whole picture of